NickMcConnell/AngbandPlus/readme_eng.txt

 ---- Auto pickup/destroy

-Hengband offers two different methods of auto-pickup/destroy.
+Entroband offers two different methods of auto-pickup/destroy.
 - Powerful method
-  Hengband offers a very powerful auto-pickup/auto-destroy system which you may customize.
+  Entroband offers a very powerful auto-pickup/auto-destroy system which you may customize.
 Press '_' key to enter edit mode.
 Please read the file "autopick_eng.txt" about the syntax.